-To ensure that your data is handled with the utmost care and respect, the C-GULL Study starts data linkage from the point of your consent.
-This means that your NHS number and date of birth will only be used to link information collected after you have agreed to participate in the study.
+To ensure that your data is handled with the utmost care and respect, the C-GULL Study will only use your identifiable information as part of the data linkage process once you have agreed to take part in the study.
 By doing so, we can help protect your privacy and ensure that your data is handled securely.

 Dynamic consent is a process that enables individuals to have control over their involvement in research studies.
 In the C-GULL Study, we would like to stay in touch with you after your child reaches the age of two years to obtain your consent for continued involvement in the study.
 This means that you can choose to opt out of any further data collection or analysis if you prefer.
-We believe that by using dynamic consent, we can establish a dialogue with you and ensure that you're informed about the study's progress and how your data is being used.
+We believe that by using dynamic consent, we can establish a dialogue with you and ensure that you are informed about the study's progress and how your data is being used.
 This approach allows us to maintain transparency and trust with our participants and respects their privacy.